-Furthermore, at the end of 2021 and in 2022, the cost of gas and electricity increased dramatically.
+Furthermore, at the end of 2021 and in 2022, the cost of gas and electricity increased dramatically, and these increases have continued into 2023.
 The cost of food and other products also increased, as well as the overall inflation figure for the the UK.
 In April 2021, the annual inflation rate was 1.5% but has increased since then to a high of 11.1% in October 2022.
 This was the highest inflation rate recorded since March 1992.
-Between October 2022 and January 2023, the inflation rate has decreased slightly to 10.1% in January 2023, but is still very high in relation to inflation over the last 30 years, and is likely to remain so for some time.
+Between October 2022 and January 2023, the inflation rate has decreased slightly to 10.1% in January 2023, and further fell to 8.7% for April and May 2023, reducing to 7.9% in June 2023.
+Despite the recent decreases, the inflation rate is still very high in relation to inflation over the last 30 years, and is likely to remain so for some time.
 Whilst salaries have increased over the last year, the inflation rate is considerably higher than those increases meaning that salaries have reduced in real terms (after adjusting for inflation).

 For those not on fixed price energy contracts, the cost of energy prices started to increase in 2021.
 Whilst the government put a cap (maximum) on the unit cost of electricity and gas, the cap was considerably higher than the prices in 2020 and early 2021.
 In April 2022, the cap was increased which resulted in much higher costs, and the cap was further increased in October 2022, although the government introduced the Energy Price Guarantee which runs out in March 2023.
 The cap is due to increase further in April 2023 which might be slightly alleviated by the warmer weather and decreased energy consumption.
 Between October 2022 and March 2023, every household received financial support from the government in relation to their energy costs, with lower income households receiving more funding.
 However, this government funding only covers a proportion of the price increases.

 Households in Hull were already struggling financially following in the COVID-19 pandemic which increased the inequalities gap in Hull.
-The current and future impact on energy, food and other costs will only magnify this further and further increase the significant inequalities that already exist when comparing Hull with other places in England, as well as exacerbating the inequalities within Hull.
+The current and future impact on energy, food, mortgage and rents, and other costs will only magnify this further and further increase the significant inequalities that already exist when comparing Hull with other places in England, as well as exacerbating the inequalities within Hull.